 The small gauge means that you usually have to get jewelry made specifically for lobe piercings.
 Luckily, the lobe piercing is popular enough that there are tons of lobe jewelry styles to choose from.

-An earring stud is an incredibly popular jewelry option.
+- Earring Stud: An earring stud is an incredibly popular jewelry option.
 You can get a stud with a gemstone, diamond, or a charm.
 Studs can be easily worn without catching on clothing, like other jewelry types, so they’re a bit of a lobe piercing staple; you can often wear studs even in active situations.

-Dangle earrings give you more room for intricate designs.
+- Dangle earrings: Give you more room for intricate designs.
 Often, dangle earrings are worn for fancier events or when you want your earrings to pop.
 Similar to dangle earrings, hoop styles are also quite popular in lobe piercings.
 Since lobe piercings feature a smaller gauge, you must typically find hoops created specifically for lobe piercings.

-Open hoop earrings are a relatively new style.
+- Hoop Earrings: Open hoop earrings are a relatively new style.
 While most earrings hang from the front of the lobe, open hoop earrings feature a charm or ball that peeks from the piercing hole with a half-hoop that curves around the back of the earlobe with a charm or dangle that hangs below the earlobe.
 It offers a different aesthetic that can bring new life to your lobe piercing.

 Luckily, there aren’t many reasons why you can’t get a lobe piercing.
 The lobe offers plenty of space, and it’s an easy piercing to do, so you should be able to get a lobe piercing no matter what.

 If you have difficulty maintaining responsible aftercare practices, then you should wait before you get any piercing.

 In the lower, soft fleshy region of the ear called the Lobule.

 $40 - $60 for the piercing only, plus jewelry

 The lobe piercing costs anywhere between $40 and $60.